Looking beyond traditional assets

 Another key benefit of the corporate loan market is its size and diversity.
 Opportunities range from lower risk senior unsecured investment grade debt investments all the way through to secured loans to sub-investment grade borrowers or higher risk investments such as subordinated or mezzanine loans that offer the potential for higher yields.
 Given where debt sits within the capital structure of a company all such debt transactions present a lower risk investment compared with direct equity investment.
 Corporate loans offer opportunities for many different types of investor as part of a defensive portfolio allocation.

 Accessing the corporate loan market

-Overall however, we believe that with the right management team in place, the corporate loan market will continue to present opportunities for investors seeking sources of regular income in a low interest world.
+However, with diversification and the right management, we believe the corporate loan market is well worth considering for investors seeking sources of regular income in a low growth and low interest environment.

 Andrew Lockhart, Managing Partner at Metrics Credit Partners, provided insights into the opportunity and outlook for Australian private debt in…